-FEMA has several financial assistance programs that can help communities implement some of these activities.
-There are five programs that can fund acquisition, retrofitting, and other flood protection projects that would qualify for credit under Activities 520 and 530.
-Some of them can fund a floodplain management plan.
-All five of them require that an applicant community have a hazard mitigation plan, as described in Activity 510 (Floodplain Management Planning).
+FEMA's Hazard Mitigation Assistance (HMA) program can help communities implement some of these activities.
+The HMA program can fund a floodplain management plan under Activity 510 (Floodplain Management Planning) and fund mitigation projects such as acquisition, retrofitting, and other flood protection measures that would qualify for credit under Activities 520 and 530.
+HMA-funded mitigation projects require that an applicant community have a FEMA-approved hazard mitigation plan, as described in Activity 510 (Floodplain Management Planning).

-All five programs are managed by the state, usually by the emergency management agency.
+All three programs are managed by the state, usually by the emergency management agency.
 The state may set additional priorities for use of the funds.
 The latest information on these programs can be found at www.fema.gov/hazard-mitigation-assistance.